apekshamalik/GoFish/README.md

 # GoFish
-GoFish GUI supporting images with PIL and window with Tkinter
+GoFish GUI supporting images with PIL and window with Tkinter, AI computer opponent